cbaruselli/aminoacid/README.md

 <br>

-Aminoacid is an interactive game to learn and test your knowledge of the different amino acids
+Aminoacid is an interactive game to learn and test your knowledge of the different amino acids.

 ## 🔥 Usage